Skip to main contentSkip to search

 Step-by-Step Filing Process

-Step 1: Complete Form 1 (Application) available at hrto.ca.
-Identify the respondent (typically the Ministry of Children, Community and Social Services).
-Describe the discrimination clearly: what happened, when, how disability was a factor, and what remedy you seek.
-Step 2: Submit online, by mail, or in person.
-You will receive a file number and confirmation.
-Step 3: The respondent has 35 days to file a Response (Form 2).
+Step 1: Complete Form 1 (Application) at hrto.ca.
+Name the respondent.
+Describe what happened, when it happened, how disability was a factor, and what remedy you want.
+Step 2: Submit it online, by mail, or in person.
+Step 3: Keep the file number and all tribunal letters.

 Frequently asked questions